 Parking - disabled permits

-Disabled Permit applications(PDF, 83KB) are available from the Shire Offices, 1 Merrijig Drive, Torquay.
+Disabled Permit applications(PDF, 83KB) are available online until the Shire Offices reopen, 1 Merrijig Drive, Torquay.

 To be eligible for a permit, the application form must be completed by your local medical practitioner and you must be a permanent resident of the Shire.